VCityTeam/UD-Viz-docker/Readme.md

 Notes:

 - you can specify the branch or a commit in the build arg `checkoutName` (*default = master*)
-- in the above `docker run` command the optionnal `--detach` argument requires the container to run in background (detached mode),
+- in the above `docker run` command the optional `--detach` argument requires the container to run in background (detached mode),
 - the published port (the `8080` in the above `-p` flag argument of the the `docker run` command) can be changed but has to match with the port given